xzwthu/GASNet/readme.md

 ```
 to test the performance of GASNet.
 ### Result and visualization
 - Dataset-A consists of 20 CT volumes and 10 of them have been transformed to the range of [0, 255].
-Considering the original CT values are unavailabel, we divide them into two subsets and test the performances respectively.
+Considering the original CT values are unavailable, we divide them into two subsets and test the performances respectively.
- The dataset is availabel at [CovidSeg](https://zenodo.org/record/3757476#.X41Jj-biuiN)
+ The dataset is available at [CovidSeg](https://zenodo.org/record/3757476#.X41Jj-biuiN)
 - Dataset-B contains 9 COVID-19 CT volumes.
-The dataset is availabel at [MedSeg](https://medicalsegmentation.com/covid19/)
+The dataset is available at [MedSeg](https://medicalsegmentation.com/covid19/)
 - Dataset-C and Dataset-D (Volume-level annotation) are from MosMed. which consists of 856 CT volumes
 with COVID-19 related findings as well as 254 CT volumes
 without such findings.
 50 COVID-19 cases have voxel-level